kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 ### Interaction with BYO Workload/PodGroup

 The reconciliation above applies only to a `Workload`/`PodGroup` that the Job controller created and owns.
-There is another case where the `Workload` and/or `PodGroup` is pre-created by a user or a higher-level:
+There is another case where the `Workload` and/or `PodGroup` is pre-created by a user or a higher-level controller:

 - **BYO `Workload`:** the user pre-creates a `Workload` whose `spec.controllerRef` points to the `Job` and still expects the `Job` controller to create the runtime `PodGroup`(s) from